TylorS/typed/apps/website/content/guides/derived-conditional-and-accumulated-state.md

 | `Computed<A, E, R>` | A value, or E | Derived updates |
 | `Filtered<A, E, R>` | A value, E, or `NoSuchElementError` | Present derived updates; absence is skipped |

-The current read and observation are separate capabilities.
-This is central to both filtering and
-accumulation: a convenient read-only type does not imply they have identical histories.
+A current read and an observation handle absence differently.
+Choose the view for what its consumer needs to observe, not just the type of its successful value.

 ## Compute a value that always exists